Basster/Grafana-Tempo-OpenTracing-Example/README.md

 This is a simple example of how to use Grafana Tempo with OpenTracing in a simple Symfony app.

+Most of the Docker Compose setup is taken from <https://github.com/grafana/tempo/tree/main/example/docker-compose>.

 ## Requirements

 * Docker